 This active committee is responsible for finding the best candidates for the elections that are held once a year.
 The members serve a three-year term and take on more responsibility each year until in the last of the three years the committee member is the chair of the Nominating committee.
 The committee meets at Combined Sections.
 The chair represents the committee at the Academy Board meetings, however the committee stays separate from the board to maintain their independence in finding the best candidates.
 They attend Member Meetings and talk to the membership to encourage leaders to run for office.
 The job entails phone and e-mail meetings with the other committee members and communication to the membership at large and to specific candidates.

-The Reimbursement and Legislation Committee is concerned with monitoring federal legislation as it relates to reimbursement for physical therapy services.
+The Payment, Policy and Advocacy Committee is concerned with monitoring federal legislation as it relates to reimbursement for physical therapy services.
 The Committee Chair is the Federal Affairs Liaison (FAL) who is appointed by the President of the AGPT.